JounQin/vue-dynamic/README.md

 }]
 ```

-As you see, the value of `methods` object is a string what means you can store it in your database!
+As you see, the value of `methods` object is a string (or array, them will be applied to `Function` constructor) what means you can store it in your database!
 So that it is possible to define customer defined page component separately and link them together at once!

-It's very useful to build a html5 page like [eqxiu.com](eqxiu.com).
+It's very useful to build a html5 page like [eqxiu.com](http://http://www.eqxiu.com/).

 __*And nested components can be used!
 Here is a example:*__